 The collapse of mitochondrial membrane potential plays a key role in apoptosis.
 Voltage-sensitive radiotracers, such as [18F]FBnTP, have potential to be used in apoptosis imaging, although tracer efflux by multidrug-resistance proteins may limit their usability (Reshef et al., 2010).

 PD-1 (programmed cell death 1) is a member of B7-CD28 family of proteins that can be expressed on the surface of activated T-cells, B-cells, dendritic cells, and macrophages.
 Antigen presenting cells and many tumour cells express on their surface its natural ligands, PD-L1 and PD-L2, that inhibit T-cell activation and effector function.
 Immunotherapies have been developed to block the PD-1/PD-L1 system to enhance cytotoxic T-cell and NK cell response (immune checkpoint inhibition, ICI).
 To select appropriate patients for the targeted therapy, the PET radioligands based on therapeutic antibodies, such as atezolizumab, have been developed.
 Antibodies that bind to a different epitome of PD-L1 than the therapeutic antibody would avoid potential saturation effects and therefore be preferable as PET ligands (Bansal et al., 2021).
 89Zr-labelled nivolumab could be useful in imaging activated T-cells in tumours and in autoimmune diseases (England et al., 2018).

-Several SPECT tracers for detecting necrosis have been developed.
+Several SPECT radiopharmaceuticals for detecting necrosis have been developed.
 Necrosis can be detected by targeting molecules that are confined into intracellular space in healthy and apoptotic cells, but that are exposed when cells burst uncontrollably.

 Pamoic acid is an inhibitor of DNA polymerase β.
 [68Ga]bis-DOTA-PA is a potential radiopharmaceutical for specific necrosis imaging (Prinsen et al., 2013).

 - PET imaging of hypoxia